Tailored tourism training for an ever-evolving industry

 Training for tourism and the Sustainable Development Goals

 The United Nations Development Goals are 17 specific goals the global community has agreed on to end poverty, protect the planet and ensure prosperity for all.
 In some way, sustainable tourism has the capacity to contribute.
-GIFT researchers work with international agencies, and public and private partners on training initiatives which assist stakeholders to apply tourism to achieve these goals.
-Special focus is given to those specifically relating to tourism, namely: Goal 8 (Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all); Goal 12 (Ensure sustainable Consumption and Production patterns); and Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainable development).
+GIFT researchers work with local, national and international communities and agencies, as well as public and private partners on training initiatives (including educational programs and outreach) which assist stakeholders to apply tourism to achieve these goals.
+Special focus is given to those specifically relating to tourism, namely: Goal 8 (Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all); Goal 12 (Ensure sustainable Consumption and Production patterns); Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainable development); and Goal 15 (Life on Land) to ensure that sustainable management of land tourism., with the objective of supporting sustainable management within land-based tourism sectors.

 Tourism Economics and Tourism Satellite Accounts

-As tourism statistics are not part of the core System of National Accounts, the role of Tourism Satellite Accounts is critical to tourism analysts and policy makers.
+As tourism statistics are not part of the core System of National Accounts, the role of Tourism Satellite Accounts is critical to tourism analysts and policymakers.
 Tourism contribution and its impacts on the whole economy can only be quantified through the Tourism Satellite Accounts (TSA).
-The TSA framework brings both demand and supply sides of the tourism sector together for better planning and decision making.
+The TSA framework brings both demand and supply sides of the tourism sector together for better planning and decision-making.
 Dr Tien Pham has extensive experience in the TSA field and led the development of sub-state TSA for tourism destinations in Queensland, and subsequently he developed the State TSA for all states and territories in Australia.
-He has provided advice, seminar and training to industry and government departments in Thailand, Indonesia and Sri Lanka.
+He has provided advice, seminars and training to industry and government departments in Thailand, Indonesia and Sri Lanka.